-Using The Plugin In Local Development
+Local Development

-Starting the dev app
+Starting the plugin

 yarn workspace @parsifal-m/plugin-opa-entity-checker start